-This simple card is incredible for anyone on a fixed income and good credit.
+This simple card is great for anyone on a fixed income and good credit.
 With no annual fee and small late-payment fees, you can easily reap the rewards on everyday spending without extra out-of-pocket costs—and you don’t have to be an AARP member to take advantage of this card.

 The card caters to those who dine out a lot and want an easy-to-understand rewards system.
 And you can feel good about dining out, given that 10 cents of every restaurant purchase goes to feeding Americans older than 50.
-(Chase will donate a maximum of $1 million to the Drive To End Hunger in 2019.)
+(Chase will donate a maximum of $1 million to the Drive to End Hunger in 2019.)

 High rewards rates in popular categories